Eight signs you're quietly confident

 From working with confident people and supporting clients to build their confidence I've identified the following signs of a quietly confident person:

-If these signs seem daunting at first I suggest you take one at a time and ask yourself if you demonstrate that characteristic?
-If not then take up the challenge to work towards it in small steps, by practicing regularly.
+These signs may seem daunting at first.
+If that's the case, I suggest you take one at a time and ask yourself if you demonstrate that particular characteristic?
+If not, then take up the challenge to work towards it in small steps, by practising regularly.